 This would not have been possible under the existing federal regulations on coal-fired power and natural gas-fired electricity generation regulations that the federal government had been proposing.

 The response from the Government of Alberta indicates that the transition away from coal fired power generation will continue forward as outlined in the Alberta Climate Leadership Plan.
 Though electricity generating companies are exploring the opportunity to convert existing coal fired units to natural gas, the extent to which this occurs is unclear and ultimately up to the electricity generating companies to decide.
 Even if this does occur, it is unclear how this will impact those communities that currently rely on coal fired electricity generation for employment and the tax base.
 Although the phase out of these facilities will continue over the next 12 years and impact will not be fully known until after that time.
 In the interim, the Coal Community Transition Fund has been created to support 12 projects in 17 communities across the province.
 The total funding is approximately $5 million and will cover projects such as: strategic planning, tourism development, feasibility studies, and work to expand agribusiness, transportation, and high-tech industries.
+An additional $50 million is being dedicated to areas impacted by the phase-out of coal fired power through the Community Gerneration Program announced in November 2018.
 However, the Government of Alberta’s response does not satisfy the intent of the resolution and therefore, it has been assigned a status of Intent Not Met.